AAgarwal04/ECE316Labs/README.md

 <img width="632" alt="image" src="https://github.com/AAgarwal04/FPGALabs/assets/121470779/1b099bf7-1035-456b-a0dd-0a00b35965f4"> <br>

-The project utilizes aspects of previous labs, including the hex-to-7segment display used for the BCD-to-7Segment Lab as well as the clock divider used in
+The project utilizes aspects of previous labs, including the hex-to-7segment display used for the BCD-to-7Segment Lab as well as the clock divider used in the Time Multiplexing Lab. <br>

-Designed BCD-to-7segment decoder on Basys FPGA using Verliog to simulate counting.
+The Modes.v files contains the code necessary for switching between modes and implements the stopwatch functionality. <br>